electricimp/ElectricImp-Sublime/README.md

 }
 ```

+When a project is created, empty device and agent code (device.nut and agent.nut) files are automatically created
+and stored in the ``src`` project folder.

+If a project is created successfully, a new window with the project folder is opened.

 **NOTE: For the proper Squirrel language syntax highlighting please make sure you have Squirrel (Electric Imp)
 languages selected under the ``View->Syntax`` menu item.**